Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md

 - Follow the instructions on screen to stake (convert) your desired amount of Holesky ETH for Holesky ankrETH.
 - Click “Add ankrETH to wallet” to add the ankrETH token to your web3 wallet and view your available balance.

-## Mint frxETH
-- Add Holesky to your Web3 wallet (example instructions [here](https://www.coingecko.com/learn/holesky-testnet-eth#add-the-holesky-testnet-to-metamask)).
-- Manually switch your wallet to the Holesky network.
-The Frax Finance app does not allow the user to choose Holesky directly.
-- Open the Frax Finance Mint app: [app.frax.finance/frxeth/mint](https://app.frax.finance/frxeth/mint) .
-- Enter the amount you wish to mint and click **Mint Only**.
-- Import the Holesky frxETH token address (0x17845EA6a9BfD2caF1b9E558948BB4999dF2656e) to your web3 wallet to view your token balance.

 ## Mint osETH (Stakewise)
 - Visit the [Stakewise Holesky Vault Marketplace](https://app.stakewise.io/vaults?networkId=holesky).
 - Select a vault to mint osETH.